fbpx

 Guide to flat roof systems.

-Flat roof systems are a bit of an outlier.
-Most modern residential homes have relatively steep pitches.
-However, in many U.S. cities with older housing stock — think Federal Hill in Baltimore or Alexandria, Virginia‘s Old Town — the roofs are often flat or have very low slopes.
+Most modern residential homes have traditionally pitched roofs that form an angle.
+However, in many U.S. cities with older buildings, such as Federal Hill in Baltimore or Old Town in Alexandria, Virginia, the roofs are often flat or have very low slopes.

 What is a Flat Roof?